 Preset contains saved adjustments for a single tool only.
 For example, you can save your Exposure or White Balance settings as different presets.
 But you can’t save Exposure and White Balance corrections in a single preset.

 Style contains any saved adjustments.
 Using the same example, you can store Exposure and White Balance settings and any other adjustments in a style.
 If you wish, you can store settings for a single tool in a style as well.
 Also, you can mix different styles in one image.
 For instance, you can easily apply a few different styles to a single image.
 Like a style with color corrections, style with Curves corrections, and with metadata.
 All these features make Styles a much more universal tool.
 That’s why many photographers use mostly Styles in their work.

 Well, that’s a tough question.
 In the old versions of Capture One, presets had some unique features.
 Today it’s only a matter of a habit.
 If you prefer to manage saved adjustments by tools and not by “looks” – presets might work well for you.
 If you’re new to Capture One, I recommend building your batch workflow on styles, not presets.

-Here is a nice tutorial to show how styles and presets work in Capture One:
+Here is a nice tutorial to show how styles work in Capture One:

 I, personally, use styles for two main purposes:

 1. To automate all the basic actions.
 Usually, I prefer to shoot slightly underexposed photos, thus styles work great to apply basic exposure and curve corrections during the image import.
 The same for copyright metadata.
 Also, I have a number of styles with my favorite sharpening and noise reduction adjustments.
 In the third part of the guide, I’ll show you how to use styles with Linear Response Curve.